mobizt/Firebase-ESP8266/src/README.md

-#### Set nested FirebaseJson object to FirebaseJson object at specified node path.
+#### Set nested FirebaseJson object to FirebaseJson object at the specified node path.

 param **`path`** - The relative path that nested FirebaseJson object to be set.